 • temperature increase;

-• coughing up mucus.
+• expectoration of mucus.

-• cough without phlegm (dry cough);
+• cough without the presence of phlegm (dry cough);

 • intense pain in the affected organ (the main symptom indicating the appearance of metastasis in the organ).